-Unfortunately, money is a taboo topic that many avoid like the Zika virus for their romantic lives.
+Unfortunately, money is a taboo topic that many avoid like the plague in their romantic lives.

 “Money can be a personal and touchy subject.
 Be gentle on a first date,” says Sodano.
 “It may come off as rude or intrusive.
 You may assume inaccurate information, as the date may be trying to impress you.”

 Some don’t even know how much their partners earn.
-No wonder there are cases of financial infidelity in which somebody’s significant other racks up debt and you find out only when trying to buy a house together.
+No wonder there are so many cases of financial infidelity in which someone’s significant other racks up enormous debt, only for it to be discovered when making an important joint financial decision (like buying a house together).